-While we cannot compel them to do so, our actions create an environment that supports economic recovery when households and businesses will feel more confident to do so.
+Our actions create an environment that supports economic recovery by encouraging households and businesses to spend and invest when they feel more confident to do so.

 Without these actions, it is likely the economic downturn would be more severe, leading to higher unemployment and forcing more businesses to close for good.

 We have traditionally used the Official Cash Rate (OCR) to control inflation and maximise employment.

 The OCR influences the price of borrowing money in New Zealand and provides us with a way of influencing the level of activity and inflation in the economy.
 The OCR is currently at a record low rate of 0.25 percent.